evkx/evkx.github.io/content/models/chevrolet/blazer_ev/blazer_ev_rs_rwd/_index.md

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).
 The tailgate is electrically powered.

 There are two different roof options to select from.
-The standard roof has a large panoramic roof extending from the front to the rear.
+The standard is just a regular roof.
+As an option, you can order this model with a panoramic roof.
+The glass extends most of the roof, and occupants can open the front part.
 This glass makes the car’s interior feel more spacious and bright, which can improve the mood and comfort of the occupant.
 It has an electric curtain that occupants can use to protect against the sun.

-As an option, you can order this model with a panoramic roof that can be opened.
-The glass has two panels.
-One over the first and the second rows, and occupants can open the front part.
-It has an electric curtain that occupants can use to protect against the sun.
+The windows from the B-pillar and back are tinted, which enhances privacy and reduces glare and heat from the sun, making the interior more comfortable for passengers.

 {{< sitefiguresized thumb="models/chevrolet/blazer_ev/blazer_ev_rs_rwd/exterior_1_st.jpg" title="Chevrolet Blazer EV RS RWD" width="3000" height="1928"  >}}